Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Model

 \section{Model}

-As a concrete example, we focus on (1+1)-dimensional $\mathbb{Z}_2$ lattice gauge theory (LGT) coupled to staggered fermions, which is the simplest discrete realization of the Schwinger model~\cite{Horn:1979fy}.
+For concreteness, we focus on (1+1)-dimensional $\mathbb{Z}_2$ lattice gauge theory (LGT) coupled to staggered fermions, which is the simplest discrete realization of the Schwinger model~\cite{Horn:1979fy}.
 Despite its minimal local Hilbert space consisting of two-level systems, this model exhibits nontrivial properties such as confinement and has been widely used as a benchmark for quantum simulations of lattice gauge theories~\cite{Mildenberger:2022jqr, Hayata:2024smx}.
 In the staggered formulation, staggered fermions at site $2n$ and $2n+1$, $\chi_{2n}$ and $\chi_{2n+1}$, represent the two components of a Dirac spinor at site $n$, $\psi_n$.
 Explicitly, a Dirac fermion $\psi_n$ is represented by

 where $a$ denotes the lattice spacing.
 In this formulation, staggered fermions reside on lattice sites and gauge fields live on the links between neighboring sites.
 An annihilation (creation) operator of the staggered fermion $\chi_n (\chi_n^{\dagger})$ satisfies the canonical anticommutation relation $ \{\chi_n, \chi_m^{\dagger}\} = \delta_{n,m} $.
 The Hamiltonian is given by